thedalles77/USB_Laptop_Keyboard_Controller/Keyboard_Scanner_Eagle_Layouts/README.txt

 The Eagle .brd files can be sent to OSHPark.
-The Zipped gerber files can be sent to OSH Park for fabrication
+The Zipped gerber files can be sent to OSH Park for fabrication.

+The files in this folder are for creating a "generic" FPC connector board.
+For keyboards with special connectors, look in the Example_Keyboards folder.

 The Teensy 4.0, 4.1, and 2.0++ clone are available for purchase.